Largest and heaviest animals: Velvet worms (Onychophora)

 The largest velvet worm known is Solórzano's velvet worm (Peripatus solorzanoi).
 An adult female was recorded to have a body length of 22 cm (approximately 8.7 in).

+Water bears (Tardigrada)

+The largest tardigrade is Echiniscoides sigismundi, which is less than 2 mm long.
+Typical tardigrades are about 0.5 mm long.
+Only the larger tardigrades are visible to the naked eye, but since they're also transparent, magnification is needed to see them.

 Arthropods (Arthropoda)

 The largest arthropod known to have existed is the eurypterid (sea scorpion) Jaekelopterus, reaching up to 2.5 m in body length, followed by the millipede relative Arthropleura at around 2.1 m in length.

 Among living arthropods, the Japanese spider crab (Macrocheira kaempferi) is the largest in overall size, the record specimen, caught in 1921, had an extended arm span of 3.8 m and weighed about 19 kg.
 The heaviest is the American lobster (Homarus americanus), the largest verified specimen, caught in 1977 off of Nova Scotia weighed 20 kg and its body length was 1.1 m.
 The largest land arthropod and the largest land invertebrate is the coconut crab (Birgus latro), up to 40 cm long and weighing up to 4 kg on average.
 Its legs may span 1 m.